cran/rsmatrix/README.md

 ## Prior work

-The **McSpatial** package (formerly on CRAN) has some functionality for making repeat-sales indices.
+The **hpiR** package has some functionality for making repeat-sales indexes, as does the **McSpatial** package (formerly on CRAN).
+Although easier to use, these packages lack the flexibility to compute a number of indexes found literature (e.g., any of the arithmetic repeat-sales indexes).
 The functions in this package build off of those in the **rsi** package in Kirby-McGregor and Martin (2019), which also gives a good background on the theory of repeat-sales indexes.

 ## References